WA’s extraordinary dinosaur coast

 Dr Salisbury and his team have been documenting dinosaur tracks along the Dampier Peninsula for around six years.
 Along with community members they have observed thousands of dinosaur tracks in the area and identified 21 different types of preserved prints – the most diverse collection in the world.

 These dinosaurs include massive sauropods, meat-eating theropods with deadly claws, and even the stegosaurus with its strange fin and spiked tail.
-This fossil find boasts some of the largest dinosaur tracks ever recorded, including a 1.7 m-long sauropod track.
+This fossil find boasts some of the largest dinosaur tracks ever recorded, including a sauropod footprint that is1.7 metre long!

 The trackways along the Dampier Peninsula coast are culturally significant to the Aboriginal peoples of the area.
 The tracks form part of an ancient song cycle that extends along the coast and inland, tracing the journey of a Dreaming creator being named Marala or the Emu Man.